kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0325 Essential air service procedures.md

 \(c\) Any person may, within 30 days after the filing of a petition for modification, file an answer to that petition titled “Answer to Petition for Modification.”

-\(d\) After review, the Department may seek more information and the procedures of §§325.5 and 325.7 will be followed.
+\(d\) After review, the Department may seek more information and the procedures of §[[Volume 4/B Procedural regulations/0325 Essential air service procedures.md#§325.5   Determinations and designations.|§325.5]] and 325.7 will be followed.

 (Approved by the Office of Management and Budget under control number 3024-0037)